cppitems/cppitems/items/001/item.md

 We can see that the names of the functions are mangled using some scheme which involves a prefix `_` and additional prefixes indicating the number of characters of a function name `Z9grid_init` or a function paramter `P4Grid` and special names for fundamental types like `i` for `int`.
 Note that the mangling schemes are not part of the C++ standard, but mostly the *Itanium C++ ABI* is used, enabling compatibility between objects created by different compilers.

+> Examples for what else is defined in the ABI?

 Demangling of the symbols is possible using
 ```
 nm -C grid.o